NateChurch/texas_electric_slide/README.md

 # Electric Slide

 ## Summary
-This program will calculate your total Texas electric bill to evaluate several ERCOT providers when given multiple months of my actual usage data.
+This program will calculate your total Texas electric bill to evaluate several ERCOT providers when given multiple months of your actual usage data.
 I whipped it up and use it periodically.
 We make no claims to the accuracy of the calculations, but ya know it worked on my machine.

 ## Requirements
 Python 3.6 or higher, I last ran it on 3.10.
 I have not tested it on lower versions.